doged-io/doged/doc/JSON-RPC-interface.md

   `doged -help` for more information about these settings and other settings described in this document.

-    Related, if you use Dogecash inside a Docker container, you may need to expose the RPC port to the host system.
+    Related, if you use doged inside a Docker container, you may need to expose the RPC port to the host system.
 The default way to do this in Docker also exposes the port to the public Internet.
     Instead, expose it only on the host system's localhost, for example:
     `-p 127.0.0.1:22555:22555`

-- **Secure authentication:** By default, Dogecash generates unique login credentials each time it restarts and puts them into a file readable only by the user that started Dogecash, allowing any of that user's RPC clients with read access to the file to login automatically.
-The file is `.cookie` in the Dogecash configuration directory, and using these credentials is the preferred RPC authentication method.
-If you need to generate static login credentials for your programs, you can use the script in the `share/rpcauth` directory in the Dogecash source tree.
+- **Secure authentication:** By default, doged generates unique login credentials each time it restarts and puts them into a file readable only by the user that started doged, allowing any of that user's RPC clients with read access to the file to login automatically.
+The file is `.cookie` in the doged configuration directory, and using these credentials is the preferred RPC authentication method.
+If you need to generate static login credentials for your programs, you can use the script in the `share/rpcauth` directory in the doged source tree.
 As a final fallback, you can directly use manually-chosen `rpcuser` and `rpcpassword` configuration parameters---but you must ensure that you choose a strong and unique passphrase (and still don't use insecure